ros2/rclc/rclc/README.md

 [References](#references)

 ## Overview
 The rclc-package is a [ROS 2](http://www.ros2.org/) package, which provides convenience functions to create ROS Client Library(RCL) data types and an RCLC-Executor in the C programming language.
 The convenience functions are a thin API layer on top of RCL-layer to create publishers, subscribers, timers and nodes with a one-liner like in rclcpp.
 The RCLC-Executor provides an API register subscriptions and timers as well as reqesting data from DDS and executing the corresponding callbacks, like the rclcpp Executor for C++.
 As described in [CB2019](#CB2019), it is difficult to reason about end-to-end latencies because of the complex semantics of the rclcpp Executor.
 Therefore, the RCLC Executor comes with a number of features, which provides mechanisms for deterministic and real-time execution.

 ## RCLC-Executor
-Here we introduce an RCLC-Executor, which is a ROS2-Executor based on RCL-layer for applications written in the C language.
-Often embedded applications require real-time to guarantee end-to-end latencies and need deterministic runtime behavior to correctly re-play test data.
-However, this is difficult with the default ROS2 Executor because of its complex semantics, as discussed in the previous section.
+Here we introduce the rclc Executor, which is a ROS 2 Executor implemented based on  and for the rcl API, for applications written in the C language.
+Often embedded applications require real-time to guarantee end-to-end latencies and need deterministic runtime behavior to correctly replay test data.
+However, this is difficult with the default ROS 2 Executor because of its complex semantics, as discussed in the previous section.

 First, we will analyse the requirements for such applications and, secondly, derive simple features for an Executor to enable deterministic and real-time behavior.
 Then we will present the API of the RCLC-Executor and provide example usages of the RCLC-Executor to address these requirements.